 North Carolina vs. South Carolina Women's Basketball Predictions & Picks - November 30

-Thursday's contest between the South Carolina Gamecocks (5-0) and the North Carolina Tar Heels (5-2) at Carmichael Arena should be a lopsided matchup, as our computer prediction projects a final score of 80-55, heavily favoring South Carolina to secure the victory.
-Tipoff is at 7:00 PM ET on November 30.
+Thursday's contest between the South Carolina Gamecocks (5-0) and North Carolina Tar Heels (5-2) going head to head at Carmichael Arena has a projected final score of 80-55 (according to our computer prediction) in favor of South Carolina, so it should be a one-sided matchup.
+The game will start at 7:00 PM ET on November 30.

-The Tar Heels are coming off of a 65-64 loss to FGCU in their last game on Sunday.
+In their last matchup on Sunday, the Tar Heels suffered a 65-64 loss to FGCU.

-Last time out, the Tar Heels lost 65-64 to FGCU on Sunday.
-The Gamecocks are coming off of a 101-19 victory against Mississippi Valley State in their last game on Friday.
-Deja Kelly scored a team-best 24 points for the Tar Heels in the loss.
-MiLaysia Fulwiley totaled 17 points, four rebounds and five assists for the Gamecocks.

 Catch college basketball action all season long on Fubo!